Diogo Salomão

-Diogo Ferreira Salomão (born 14 September 1988) is a Portuguese professional footballer who plays as a left winger for C.F.
-Estrela da Amadora.
+Diogo Ferreira Salomão (born 14 September 1988) is a Portuguese professional footballer who plays as a winger.

 Club career

 Born in Amadora, Lisbon District, Salomão played for three teams as a youth, including two spells at local C.F.
 Estrela da Amadora.
 In 2007 he made his senior debut, helping another club from the region, Casa Pia AC, promote from the regional leagues to the fourth division in his first season.

 In the 2009–10 campaign, Salomão started in all but one of the league games he appeared in for Real SC, helping the side to the 12th position in the third tier.
 He subsequently moved straight into the Primeira Liga, as he signed a four-year contract with Sporting CP.

 Salomão made his debut in the top flight on 26 September 2010, playing 45 minutes in a 1–1 home draw against C.D.
 Nacional.
 He finished his first season with the Lions with 23 official matches – four goals, including two in the UEFA Europa League group stage against PFC Levski Sofia (5–0 home win) and K.A.A.
-Gent (5–1, also at home)– and, although not a regular starter for the club, showed glimpses of his talent, being compared by many to Portuguese international Nani.
+Gent (5–1, also at home)– and, although not a regular starter for the club, showed glimpses of his talent, being compared by many to Portugal international Nani.

 On 28 June 2011, deemed surplus to requirements by new Sporting boss Domingos Paciência as several Portuguese players, Salomão was loaned to Deportivo de La Coruña in Spain, in a season-long move.
-He contributed four goals in his 16 starts and 1,475 minutes of action in total, as the Galicians returned to La Liga after only one year.
+He contributed four goals in his 16 starts and 1,475 minutes of action, as the Galicians returned to La Liga after only one year.